Skip Navigation

 Children’s Dental Health of Northeast Philadelphia

-Welcome to Children’s Dental Health of Northeast Philadelphia, your trusted pediatric dentist in Northeast Philadelphia, serving communities of Northeast Philadelphia in our new location at 6595-C Roosevelt Blvd.
+Welcome to Children’s Dental Health of Northeast Philadelphia, your trusted orthodontist in Northeast Philadelphia, serving communities of Northeast Philadelphia in our new location at 6595-C Roosevelt Blvd.

-Our bright new office at 6595-C Roosevelt Blvd. is designed especially for children—fun, friendly, and comfortable.
-With experienced pediatric specialists and the latest technology, we make every visit enjoyable and stress-free.
+Our bright new office at 6595-C Roosevelt Blvd. is designed for all ages to be fun, friendly, and comfortable.
+With an experienced orthodontic team and the latest technology, we make every visit enjoyable and stress-free.

 What To Know Before You Go

-We know that visiting the dentist can feel new for kids—and our goal is to make every dental appointment a positive experience.
-At our Northeast Philadelphia pediatric dentistry office, children are greeted by name, treated gently, and encouraged to take pride in their dental care.
+We know that orthodontic visits can feel overwhelming—and our goal is to make every appointment a positive, comfortable experience for every patient..
+At our Northeast Philadelphia orthodontic office, patients are greeted by name, treated gently, and encouraged to take pride in their orthodontic care.

-Our experienced pediatric specialists use the latest child-friendly technology and explain every step, so kids (and parents) always feel comfortable and informed.
+Our experienced orthodontists use the latest technology and explain every step, so patients always feel comfortable and informed.

 Your Appointment At-a-Glance